nauty and Traces: Graph Isomorphism Algorithms

 Personal working taxonomy for categorizing papers as Method, Theory, Resource, Systematization, Position, Discovery, or Application contributions using a superposition model.

-A fault-tolerant RDKit wrapper treating molecular visualization as a software engineering problem, implementing strategy pattern for SVG generation with automatic raster fallback, native SELFIES support for generative AI workflows, and strict type safety for reliable batch processing of millions of molecules in training pipelines.
+An RDKit wrapper treating molecular visualization as a software engineering problem, implementing strategy pattern for SVG generation with automatic raster fallback, native SELFIES support for generative AI workflows, and strict type safety for batch processing in molecular ML training pipelines.

 Explore two fundamental approaches to generating exponentially distributed random numbers: the modern inverse transform method using logarithms and von Neumann’s ingenious 1951 comparison-based algorithm that avoids transcendental functions entirely.

-A digital restoration of Rahman’s seminal 1964 molecular dynamics paper using LAMMPS and a production-grade Python analysis pipeline featuring intelligent decorator-based caching, fully vectorized NumPy computations for O(N^2) operations, and modern tooling (uv, type hints, Makefile automation) transforming academic scripts into reproducible research toolkit.
+A digital restoration of Rahman’s seminal 1964 molecular dynamics paper using LAMMPS and a Python analysis pipeline featuring decorator-based caching, fully vectorized NumPy computations for O(N^2) operations, and modern tooling (uv, type hints, Makefile automation) transforming academic scripts into a reproducible research toolkit.

-I replicated Rahman’s landmark 1964 liquid argon molecular dynamics simulation using modern tools, building a production-grade Python analysis pipeline with intelligent caching, vectorization, and type safety to bridge vintage science with contemporary software engineering.
+I replicated Rahman’s landmark 1964 liquid argon molecular dynamics simulation using modern tools, building a Python analysis pipeline with caching, vectorization, and type hints to bridge vintage science with modern software engineering.

 Learn to align molecular structures and point clouds using the Kabsch algorithm, with differentiable implementations for modern ML frameworks.

-A complete input-to-analysis workflow for simulating adatom diffusion on FCC metal surfaces using LAMMPS and EAM potentials, providing comparative datasets for copper and platinum that demonstrate how atomic mass and bonding strength affect surface dynamics, with automated Python analysis generating publication-ready visualizations.
+An input-to-analysis workflow for simulating adatom diffusion on FCC metal surfaces using LAMMPS and EAM potentials, covering copper and platinum to compare how atomic mass and bonding strength affect surface dynamics, with a Python analysis layer that generates energy and trajectory diagnostic plots.
+The LAMMPS setup is adapted from Eric N. Hahn’s adatom tutorial.

 A PyTorch implementation enforcing strict Lyapunov stability guarantees on recurrent neural network controllers through Integral Quadratic Constraints, bridging 1990s robust control theory with modern deep reinforcement learning by solving semidefinite programs inside the gradient descent loop to provide mathematical certificates of safety.